Blog

 I call this approach Project-based SuperGraphs with shared base Subgraphs.

-The Open Closed Pprinciple originates from the SOLID principles of object-oriented design.
+The Open Closed Principle originates from the SOLID principles of object-oriented design.
 It states that a software entity should be open for extension but closed for modification.
 In the context of API development, we're taking a look at how GraphQL Federation supports this principle, what the benefits are, and how this differentiates from traditional REST APIs.

 Introduction: What is the Open/Closed Principle?